Matteopaluh/KEMET/README.md

 `--skip_hmm`: use this parameter to stop after KEGG MODULES Completeness Evaluation.
 The only output would be the organized tables of metabolic potential from previous annotation softwares.

-`--hmm_mode [MODE]`: if the HMM analysis is desired, this parameter is required to indicate which subset of KOs to search with profile HMMs (`onebm, module, kos`).
+`--hmm_mode [MODE]`: if the HMM analysis is desired, this parameter is required to indicate which subset of KOs to search with profile HMMs (`onebm, module, kos`), which are further described.

 `--skip_gsmm`: use this parameter to stop after HMM analysis.

-`--gsmm_mode [MODE]`: if GSMM operations with HMM-hits are desired, this parameter is required to indicate whether to perform de-novo GSMM reconstruction or gapfilling, with `[MODE]` equal to `denovo` or `existing`, respectively .
+`--gsmm_mode [MODE]`: if GSMM operations with HMM-hits are desired, this parameter is required to indicate whether to perform de-novo GSMM reconstruction or gapfilling, with `[MODE]` equal to `denovo` or `existing`, respectively, as further described.

 -----
 Other parameters are not required, and are described in the following paragraph: